 Make the cupcakes:

-Preheat the oven to 350F and make the cupcake batter.
-Start by combining the dry ingredients in a mixing bowl.
 Then in a separate bowl, whisk together all the wet ingredients except for the coffee.
 Once it's whisked together, slowly add the coffee as you whisk constantly so you don't curdle the eggs.

-Now that the batter is ready, you'll fill each cupcake liner about ⅔ full and bake.
+Now that the cupcake batter is ready, you'll fill each liner about ⅔ full and bake.
 I recommend setting your timer for 14 minutes.
 Depending on your pan and your oven, it might take 14 minutes or it could take a bit longer.
 Use a toothpick to determine when the cupcakes are done.

 Frost and garnish the cupcakes: